simutool/general/README.md

 ## In a nutshell

 - This is a data management tool.
-- Intended to be useful on an *organization-wide scale* and a cross-organizational setting.
+- Intended to be useful on an *organization-wide scale* and a cross-organizational scale.
 - The origanization-wide data management problem is also a knowledge management problem (at least to us).
 Hence what we do can be thought of as both:
     -  Data-centric knowledge management
     -  Knowledge-centric data management